'Border closed' to irregular migration, Blinken says in Mexico meeting

 “President Biden is committed to reforming our immigration system and ensuring safe, orderly and humane processing at our border.
 Those things will take time,” Blinken said.

-The online meetings also touched on trade, climate change and security, in a sign of Biden’s broader agenda with Mexico after his predecessor’s singular focus on migration.
+The online meetings also touched on trade, climate change, and “energy concerns,” the State Department said, in a sign of Biden’s broader agenda with Mexico after his predecessor’s singular focus on migration.

-Before the meetings, Mexican President Andres Manuel Lopez Obrador told the United States not to meddle in domestic energy policy, reflecting concerns that the new U.S. government will be more proactive in defending investor interests as Mexico moves to change rules in favor of state power and oil companies.
+Before the meetings, Mexican President Andres Manuel Lopez Obrador told the United States not to meddle in domestic energy policy, reflecting a view that the new U.S. government will be more proactive in defending investor interests as Mexico moves to change rules in favor of state power and oil companies.

 “We do not meddle in the affairs of the United States or any other nation,” Lopez Obrador told a regular news conference.
 “Because we don’t want anybody deciding about Mexican matters.”